 Take care when setting up your devices to make sure you enable extra levels of security and customise what data is collected and shared, when given the options to do so.

 Take care where you put voice-controlled devices such as your smart speaker.
 If you put them close to your front or back door, it may be possible to activate them from outside the house.
 Don’t ignore security warnings that pop up.
 You may have read about a security issue, it doesn't automatically mean your product is affected.
 Go to the device manufacturer’s website and/or app and see what's going on and what you should do next.
 The National Cyber Security Centre or the Information Commissioner's Office may also have information.
 Remain vigilant about any unusual messages you receive, even from seemingly known sources.
 Many smart home products such as smart speakers are constantly active, waiting for your commands.
 If you’re worried your wi-fi network may have been compromised, the best thing to do is to unplug these devices while you investigate.

 Even more smart home devices tested

 There are so many smart home devices these days there’s too many to include here.
-To find other smart home device content across Which?, use the interactive tool below.
+To find other smart devices across Which?, go to our smart homes and gadgets page.